-SECRETARIAL AUDIT REPORT FOR THE FINANCIAL YEAR 2015-16
+SECRETARIAL AUDIT REPORT FOR THE FINANCIAL YEAR 2016-17

-M/s Grover Ahuja & Associates Company Secretaries have conducted the SecretarialAudit of your company for the financial year 2015-16 under section 204 of the CompaniesAct 2013.
-The said Secretarial Audit Report is attached.
-The replies to the points raisedin the Secretarial Auditors Report for the Financial Year 2015-16 are given in asannexure.
+M/s Hemant Singh & Associates Company Secretaries have conducted the SecretarialAudit of your company for the Financial Year 2016-17 under Section 204 of the CompaniesAct 2013.
+The said Secretarial Audit Report and the replies to the observations of theSecretarial Auditors are given in as annexure.

-EXTRACT OF ANNUAL RETURN FOR THE YEAR 2015-16 PURSUANT TO SECTION 92(3) OF COMPANIESACT 2013 (MGT-9)
+EXTRACT OF ANNUAL RETURN FOR THE YEAR 2016-17 PURSUANT TO SECTION 92(3) OF COMPANIESACT 2013 (MGT-9)

-Extract of Annual Return (inForm-MGT-9) of the Company is annexed.
+Extract of Annual Return (in Form-MGT-9) of the Company is annexed.

 AUDITORS QUALIFICATIONS AND MANAGEMENT REPLY THERETO

-The replies to the points raised in the Statutory Auditors for the Financial Year 2016-17are given as annexure.
-The Comments of the Comptroller and Auditor General of India on theFinancial Statements and the replies of the Management are given in the annexureto the Directors' Report.
+The replies to the observation of the Statutory Auditors for the Financial Year 2016-17are given as annexure.
+The Comments of the Comptroller and Auditor General of India on theFinancial Statements and the replies of the Management thereon are given in the annexureto the Directors' Report.